Ajay-Pari-26/home-loan-prediction-application/README.md

 # devops
-this is the repo i am creating for to store and practice the different devops  tools.
+This is a repo i am creating for to store and practice the different devops  tools.